-Doncaster Council has a responsibility under the Environmental Protection Act 1990 to act as the Litter Authority for the Doncaster borough.
-This responsibility applies to all council owned land and includes: street cleaning, litter collection, the removal of detritus, fly-posting, graffiti and fly-tipping on public land which is maintained by the Council.
+We have a responsibility under the Environmental Protection Act 1990 to act as the litter authority for the Doncaster borough.
+This responsibility applies to all council owned land and includes: street cleaning, litter collection, the removal of detritus, fly-posting, graffiti and fly-tipping on public land which is maintained by us.

 Littering is punishable by an £150 fixed penalty notice which means if, for example, you drop a cigarette butt, chewing gum, paper cup or fast food wrapping onto the street you will be fined for each item dropped.
 Chewing gum presents a particular problem as it is time-consuming and expensive to remove.
 An offender has 14 days to pay the fixed penalty notice.
 Failure to pay the fine will result in the case being taken to court and a maximum fine on conviction of £2500.